joetan79/stakewars-iii/challenges/challenge_5.md

 node -v
 ```

-> Should be v18 or higher.
+> it should be v18.x.x.

 ```
 npm -v
 ```

-> Should be v8 or higher.
+> it should be v8.x.x.

-Now you you are all set and can install NEAR-CLI:
+Now you are all set and continue to install NEAR-CLI:

 ```
 sudo npm install -g near-cli